aidanmurphy12/Fake-News-Detection/README.md

 ## Overview

 The Fake News Detector is a machine learning project designed to address the growing issue of misinformation by distinguishing between real and fake news articles.
-Utilizing state-of-the-art machine learning models, this project provides insights into patterns of disinformation and offers tools to counter its spread.

 This project was collaboratively developed by:
 - **Aiesha Ayub**